 The environmental science minor is a cross disciplinary program that can be elected by any student.
-Students pursuing programs ranging from the physical, natural or social sciences, to education, journalism, or business could benefit from this broadly-based environmental curriculum.
+Students pursuing programs ranging from the physical, natural or social sciences, to education, journalism or business could benefit from this broadly-based environmental curriculum.
 The program draws from courses that focus on the application of scientific concepts and principles to the understanding of environmental problems and their solutions.
-The minor draws upon the expertise of faculty in the areas of biology, chemistry, geography, physics, and integrated science and technology.
+The minor draws upon the expertise of faculty in areas of biology, chemistry, geography, physics, and integrated science and technology.

 The environmental science minor: